SNodeC/snode.c/README.md

     -    The base class  `core::socket::stream::SocketContext` needs a `core::socket::stream::SocketConnection`  to handle the physical data exchange.
 Thus, we have to pass the pointer to the `core::socket::stream::SocketConnection` to the constructor of the base class `core::socket::stream::SocketContext`.

 The base class `core::socket::stream::SocketContext` provides some *virtual methods* which can be *overridden* in an concrete `SocketContext` class.
-These methods will be *called by the framework automatically*.
+These methods will be *called by the framework* automatically.

 #### Echo-Server SocketContext

 For our echo server application it would be sufficient to override the `onReceivedFromPeer()` method only.
-This method is called by the framework in case some data have already been received from the client.
+This method is called by the framework in case some *data have already been received* from the client.
 Nevertheless, for more information of what is going on in behind the methods `onConnected()` and `onDisconnected()` are overridden also.

-In the `onReceivedFromPeer()` method, which is called by the framework in case data have already been received, we can retrieve that data using the `readFromPeer()` method provided by the `core::socket::stream::SocketContext` class.
+In the `onReceivedFromPeer()` method, we can retrieve that data using the method `readFromPeer()`, which is  provided by the `core::socket::stream::SocketContext` class.

 Sending data to the client is done using the method `sendToPeer()`, which is also provided by the `core::socket::stream::SocketContext` class.